angarsky/diveintopython/learn/variables/array/basic_operations.md

 ## How to Flatten an Array

-To flatten an array in Python, you can use various methods depending on the type of array you are working with.
+You can use various methods to flatten an array in Python.
 Here are a few approaches for different types of arrays:

 1. Flattening a nested list: